tomosglaciology/Landsat_Image_Filter/README.md

 2. Paste the contents of [`landsat_example`](https://github.com/tomosglaciology/Landsat_Image_Filter/blob/main/Landsat_example) into a new script.
 3. Define your area of interest (AOI) by setting a `geometry` variable.
 4. Change data filter and WRS path/row to your AOI.

 ## 🔧 Filtering Options with `funcs`

-A summary of the available filtering functions in the custom `funcs` module:

-## 🔧 Filtering Options with `funcs`